fled-dev/CryptoDrain/README.md

 <hr>

 ### Usage
-Using CryptoDrain for sweeping Bitcoin wallets is designed to be intuitive and user-friendly.
-Follow these steps to get started:
-1. **Clone the Repository**: Start by cloning the CryptoDrain repository from GitHub to your local machine.
-This will give you access to all the necessary files and code.
-2. **Install Dependencies**: After cloning the repository, you need to install the required dependencies.
+1. **Install Dependencies**: After cloning the repository, you need to install the required dependencies.
 Navigate to the CryptoDrain directory and run:
    ```
    pip install -r requirements.txt
    ```